kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ## API

-This proposal introduces a new `ListenerSet` resource that has the ability to attach a set of listeners to multiple parent `Gateways`.
+This proposal introduces a new `ListenerSet` resource that has the ability to attach a set of listeners to a parent `Gateway`.

 **Note**: While this API is experimental, its `Kind` will be `XListenerSet` and once the API is gratuated to stable it will be renamed to `ListenerSet`.